BeresIvan/Workout-Tracker/README.md

 - to further develope go to the github repository: https://github.com/BeresIvan/Workout-Tracker
 - Clone the repository using the "git clone" command in the command line.
 - Open the files in visual studio code using the ". code" command in the command line.
+- Install the modules and dependencies using the npm install command.
-- Start the app by using the "node server.js" command
+- Start the app by using the "node server.js" command.

 ## Acknowledgment